mikescnr/HyperBulk/README.md

 NOTE: It is possible to scroll on a page while dragging the box, to select even more links.

 # Settings
-To change settings for this extension, click the LinkSelector extension in Chrome, then click Settings.
+To change settings for this extension, click the LinkSelector extension icon in Chrome, then click Settings.

-Currently, the only settings are to change the colors of the interface.
+Settings that can be changed are the colors of the interface, and a warning if opening above a specified threshold of links at once.

 # Contributions
 All contributions (as PRs) are welcome to fix issues, add new functionality etc.